Jaka to melodia?

 Jaka to melodia? (meaning "What Melody Is It?") is the licensed Polish variation of the classic game show Name That Tune, running every year since 1997 on TVP1.
 It is licensed by Prestige Entertainment Group and Sandy Frank Film Syndication.
 The show is noted for frequently interrupting game play to feature performances of the songs guessed either by the host or by other singers, all accompanied by a live band.

 The program is hosted by Rafał Brzozowski, a singer, who replaced Norbi in 2019, as TVP swapped the two hosts; Norbi was swapped to TVP's Wheel of Fortune, while Brozowski went to Jaka to melodia?.
-On the 6th of August 2024, it was announced that Robert Janowski will be back on Jaka to melodia? on the 31st of August.
+On the 6 August 2024, it was announced that Robert Janowski would return to Jaka to melodia? on the 31 August.

 Gameplay

 Round 1

 Three players compete for cash.
 They are shown five artists, each starting at 100 PLN.
 The value increases by 10 PLN until it reaches 200 PLN if no one correctly identifies the song.
 The first person to buzz in and name that tune wins the cash value shown.
 Play continues until all five artists are used.
 Control is determined by the person who gave the last correct answer, and begins with the player in the middle.
 Whenever no correct guess occurs, the person to the right of the person who gave the last correct answer (or first person if the third player gave the last correct answer) originally selected the next artist.
 This was later changed to so that the one who gave the last correct answer would always pick the next artist if no guess occurred.